 5. Focus On Speaking & Listening

 While someone expresses their emotions, it is important to listen to them closely instead of shutting them down.
 This is why you should open up to someone who is close to you and doesn’t get intimidated by outsiders.
 Your emotions are normal and it is good to explain and speak them out.
 This is important to respond to toxic positivity.

 A Word From The Author

-We believe that you have found out how to handle toxic positivity through the points above and keep everything in a balance.
+We believe you have learned how to handle toxic positivity through the points above and will keep everything balanced.